MorozicH20/GearSwitcher/ReadMe.md

 ## Features

-Preset Management: Save and load custom gear loadouts.
+**Preset Management**: Save and load custom gear loadouts and charms builds.\

-In-Game Switching: Quickly swap between presets using customizable hotkeys.
+**In-Game Switching**: Quickly swap between presets using customizable hotkeys.\

+**Free Charms**: the opportunity to make charms free

-Installation
+### Installation
-Make sure you have the Hollow Knight modding API installed (e.g., Modding API).
+Make sure you have the Hollow Knight modding API installed (e.g., Modding API).\

-Place the GearSwitcher.dll file into your Hollow Knight’s Mods folder.
+Place the GearSwitcher.dll file into your Hollow Knight’s Mods folder.\

 Run the game.

 ## Configuration

 The mod uses JSON files to store and manage your presets.
-You can customize the following settings:
+You can customize the following settings:\

-Preset File: The mod will read preset data from a JSON file located in the Hollow Knight game directory (Steam: "C:\Users\User\AppData\LocalLow\Team Cherry\Hollow Knight\GearSwitcher.GlobalSettings.json").
+**Preset File**: The mod will read preset data from a JSON file located in the Hollow Knight game directory (Steam: "C:\Users\User\AppData\LocalLow\Team Cherry\Hollow Knight\GearSwitcher.GlobalSettings.json").\

-Hotkey Customization: Configure hotkeys to switch between your presets.
+**Hotkey Customization**: Configure hotkeys to switch between your presets.

-Preset JSON Structure
+### Preset JSON Structure
 The main configuration file is a JSON object.
-Each element in the array represents a preset.
-The configuration file is a JSON object. consisting of two dictionaries and boolean variable: for binds, presets and isSaveÑollectionsCharms
+The configuration file is a JSON object. consisting of two dictionaries and two boolean variable: binds, presets, isSaveCollectionsCharms and isFreeCharms

 For example